TsongranisDev/Project-SNEAKii/Dev-Ideas.md

 Nicholas Tsongranis

-Co-Developer and Co-Owner of Project SNEAKii
+Developer and Owner of Project SNEAKii